yousef19-meet/y2s18-intro-js-2/README.md

 ### 1.2 &ensp; Events (`./html-events`)
 0. For this lab, you'll be working in the **`~/Desktop/intro-js-2/html-events`** directory.
 Make sure you are in the right directory.
 Make sure that you are adding your HTML and JavaScript to the correct files - don't add HTML to your `.js` file!
-1. There is a button in `html-events.html`.
+1. Add a button to `html-events.html`.
 The button should do two things when it is clicked:
     1. It should prompt the user for a color.
     2. After getting an answer, the background color of the web site should change to that color.
 In order to do this, you need to **select the `body` element of the website.**
 6. Raise your hand and get a checkoff from a TA or Instructor.
 Nice work!